 Gifford Nielsen exploded on the Utah sports scene as an all-around athlete at Provo High, where he earned all-state honors in football and basketball.
 The Provo basketball team, of which he was captain, was one of the strongest in Utah history.
-From there, he earned first team All-American honors as a BYU quarterback, one of the first great quarterbacks to graduate from BYU.
-He parlayed that into an eight-year stint as a quarterback for the Houston Oilers.
-After finishing his athletic career, Nielsen became a well-known television radio sports personality in Houston.
+From there, he earned first-team All-American honors as a BYU quarterback, one of the first great signal callers to graduate from BYU (1976).
+He was drafted in the third round of the NFL draft by the Houston Oilers.
+He played eight seasons, throwing 20 TD passes and amassing 3,255 passing yards.
+Giff was inducted into the College Football Hall of Fame in 1994.
+After his football career, Nielsen became a popular television radio host in the Houston area.

 CLASS OF 1990

-Jeff Judkins first came on the Utah sports scene as an all-around athlete at Highland High, who earned all-state honors in basketball and all-region in baseball.
-From there, he played basketball for the University of Utah, earning all-Western Athletic Conference honors for three years and second team all-American for academics.
-Jeff played pro basketball for the Boston Celtics, Detroit Pistons and Utah Jazz after leading the WAC in scoring for two years.
-From there, he went on to become an assistant basketball coach at the University of Utah and head women’s coach at BYU.
+Jeff Judkins first came on the Utah sports scene as an all-around athlete at Highland High, earning all-state honors in basketball and all-region in baseball.
+From there, he played basketball for the University of Utah, earning all-Western Athletic Conference honors for three years.
+He was a second team All-American in academics and led the WAC in scoring for two years.
+Jeff played pro basketball for the Boston Celtics, Detroit Pistons and Utah Jazz.
+After retirement from the NBA, he went on to become an assistant basketball coach at the University of Utah, and head women’s coach at BYU.

-Few Utahns could boast of once having played football for Notre Dame’s legendary Knute Rockne, but legendary Tooele athlete George Melinkovich could make that claim.
-He was an all-around sports star at Tooele who played football, basketball and track, earning all-state honors in football in 1928 and an all-American award in 1929.
+Few Utahns could boast of once having played football for Notre Dame’s legendary Knute Rockne, but stellar Tooele athlete George Melinkovich could make that claim.
+He was an all-around sports star at Tooele who played football, basketball and track, earning All-State honors in football in 1928 and an All-American award in 1929.
 “Mink” attended Notre Dame in 1930, playing for Rockne, Elmer Layden and Hunk Anderson.
 He was the first sophomore to start first team for the Fighting Irish.
-He was selected as a first-team all-American fullback in 1932.
+He was selected as a first-team All-American fullback in 1932.
 Melinkovich returned to Tooele after his college career where he coached for 22 years.